2025 Pacific typhoon season: Typhoon Krosa

 On July 21, the JTWC began monitoring a disturbance that had formed near Guam under marginally favorable environmental conditions.
 The system slowly consolidated over the following days.
 On July 23, the JTWC issued a TCFA for the system, and a few hours later, it was designated as Tropical Depression 12W.
 The following day, the JMA assigned the system the name Krosa.
 As its convection began to organize, the JMA upgraded Krosa to severe tropical storm intensity.
-On July 27, the JMA upgraded Krosa to a typhoon, with JTWC later following suit; however, it weakened into a severe tropical storm on July 28 and then further weakened into a tropical storm on July 30, and then re-strengthed into severe tropical storm on the following day.
+On July 27, the JMA upgraded Krosa to a typhoon, with JTWC later following suit; however, it weakened into a severe tropical storm on July 28 and then further weakened into a tropical storm on July 30, and then re-strengthened into severe tropical storm on the following day.
 Krosa maintained its strength due to marginally favorable environmental conditions despite its fully exposed, ragged LLCC.
 Krosa deteriorated back again into a tropical storm for the second time on August 3 due to increasing vertical wind shear with cooler waters.
 On August 4, Krosa would undergo extratropical transition as it crossed into the baroclinic zone to the north.